 Think of a racing suit as a key piece of your competitive swim equipment, just like your favorite goggles or cap.
 Its main job is to reduce drag and support your muscles, giving you an edge when every fraction of a second counts.
 These suits are an investment in your performance, designed to help you feel powerful and efficient from the moment you dive off the blocks.
 While they won't swim the race for you, they provide the technological advantage to help you achieve your personal best.

-Racing vs. Training Suits
+Racing vs. Training Suits: What's the Difference?

 It’s important to know that racing suits and training suits are built for completely different jobs.
 Your training suit is your everyday workhorse.
 It’s made from durable, chlorine-resistant materials designed to withstand hours of practice week after week.
 Comfort and longevity are its main features.